camwestwood/xapi/recipes/vle/Module-View.md

 ### Object
 Common entity identifier: ObjectA, as defined on the [common structures](/common_structures.md#objecta) page.

 For this Statement the Object needs to identify what was viewed.
-A list of valid values for the object.definition.type can be found on the [vocabularies page](/vocabulary.md#activity-types)
+A list of valid values for the object.definition.type can be found on the [vocabularies page](/vocabulary.md#activity-types).

+Some statements may make use of subTypes of Activity Types.
+These sub-types are not defined by the Jisc profile spec, but for guidance examples can be found on the [vocabularies page](/vocabulary.md#activity-types) within the description of each valid activity type.
+It is the responsibility of the plugin to define the subType but the vendors do not own the IRI since these subTypes use a Jisc-controlled namespace that relates to the vendor, vendor product, or institution which de facto defines the sub-type.

 ### Example